 Orlando is bigger, and its population is about 65% larger than the population of Gainesville.
 When comparing the population of Gainesville vs. Orlando, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit and the activities that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Gainesville as well as Orlando.
 Additionally, most visitors come to Orlando for the family-friendly experiences during these months.

 Gainesville is around the same temperature as Orlando in the summer.
-The temperature in Gainesville is usually 81°F (27°C) in July, and Orlando stays around 82°F (28°C).
+The daily temperature in Gainesville averages around 81°F (27°C) in July, and Orlando fluctuates around 82°F (28°C).

 It's quite rainy in Orlando.
 Gainesville receives a lot of rain in the summer.
 Gainesville usually gets less rain in July than Orlando.
 Gainesville gets 6.8 inches (174 mm) of rain, while Orlando receives 8.3 inches (211 mm) of rain this time of the year.

 Both Orlando and Gainesville are popular destinations to visit in the autumn with plenty of activities.
 Also, the autumn months attract visitors to Orlando because of the shopping scene.